This article continues a series on getting a home loan. Read Part One: How to Get Pre-Approved.

-When your application is approved it’s important to check the underwriter’s checklist of borrower conditions.
-This list will specify everything that you need to do in order to ensure that their loan will be approved for closing.
+When your application is approved, it’s important to check the underwriter’s checklist of borrower conditions.
+This list will specify everything that you need to do in order to ensure that your loan will be approved for closing.
 The conditions often include requests for alternative and supplementary documentation, explanation and correction of anomalies, and verifications and attestations.

 Each phase of the loan application process involves a number of steps the loan officer and borrower have to execute carefully in order to ensure that the borrowers get the best loan available and their purchase comes to a smooth and efficient close.
 Consider the following example of what can go wrong.

 Potential homeowner Elizabeth received loan approval and the lender sent loan documents to the closing agent.
 Elizabeth signed them and put her down payment into escrow, and was expecting the loan to fund, but the lender refused to fund the loan, stating that she had not satisfied certain conditions.
 She hadn’t seen the lender’s specific closing instructions, a sheet that tells the closing agent what they must do to complete the transaction.
 Most of these items are perfunctory but a loan representative’s foremost job at this point is to assure that someone is taking care of each of these items.